PierreIsCoding/sdiy/Dual_LFO/README.md

 * Check images below for soldering the extra wires.
 * Use colored wires for easy debugging
 * The original designs also have a switch for choosing between triangle or square.
 I almost never use a square LFO so I simplified that one.
-* I updated the etching files a bit after my own build, so the images are on a few details different.*
+* I updated the etching files a bit after my own build ( so you don't need to correct my errors), therefore the images are on a few details a bit different.*

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Dual_LFO/images/sub_pcb_wiring.PNG" width="300" />
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Dual_LFO/images/switches_wiring.PNG" width="400" />